The Koala is a marsupial

 Right: Mature male showing sternal scent gland.
 Photo: Phillip Wright.

-Female Koalas have been described as having a ‘backward-opening’ pouch, in common with wombats and in contrast to an upward-opening pouch like kangaroos.
+Female Koalas have been described as having a ‘backward-opening’ pouch like wombats, as opposed to an upward-opening pouch like kangaroos.
 However, that's not strictly true.
 When a female Koala first gives birth to young her pouch opening faces neither up nor down, although it is located towards the bottom of the pouch rather than at the top.
 It faces straight outwards rather than ‘backwards’.

 It sometimes appears to be ‘backward-facing’ because when the joey is older and leans out of the pouch, this pulls the pouch downwards or ‘backwards’.
 The pouch has a strong sphincter muscle at the opening to prevent the joey from falling out.